graphcore/examples/nlp/gpt_j/popxl/README.md

 ### Combining data parallelism, tensor parallelism and RTS <a name="tp_dp"></a>
 The model is executed using multiple IPUs to implement data parallelism and tensor parallelism via replication.

-**Data parallelism** means that the same program(which can span over multiple devices) is duplicated on different sets of devices, and each copy is feeded with different data.
+**Data parallelism** means that the same program(which can span over multiple devices) is duplicated on different sets of devices, and each copy is fed with different data.
 At each optimization step, the gradients are mean-reduced so that the weight update and model state are the same across all replicas.
 You can find more details about it in the [data parallelism tutorial](https://github.com/graphcore/tutorials/tree/master/tutorials/popxl/3_data_parallelism).

 <figure >
 <img src="imgs/data_parallelism.png" width="800" alt="Data parallelism"/>
 <figcaption> <em > <b > Fig 1: </b> Data parallelism.
 The model (which can span across multiple devices) is duplicated on several device sets.
-All copies have same program and same variables but are feeded with different data. </em> </figcaption>
+All copies have same program and same variables but are fed with different data. </em> </figcaption>
 </figure>

 By itself, data parallelism it's just a way to increase the throughput and provides no memory gain.